 Only a program that received a Not Accredited, Accreditation Expired or Accreditation Revoked decision may appeal the decision.
 The program must submit its intention to appeal within 30 days of receipt of the Commission's accreditation decision.
 During the appeal process, there is no change in the program's public accreditation status.
-The Appellant's first-time accreditation decision remain unannounced during this period.
+The Appellant's original accreditation decision remains unannounced during this period.